hubleto/developer/book/content/pages/advanced-development/core-classes/model.md

 This method can further override the default description of a column.
 With this method you can accurately pinpoint the column you want to modify.

-With this example we changed the default react element of a `Varchar` column and added a description below the new input.
+With this example we changed the default React element of a `Varchar` column and added a description below the new input.

 ```php
 public function describeInput(string $columnName): \ADIOS\Core\Description\Input